-This BLOG On Credit In Mortgage Process: Credit Scores Versus Credit Report Was UPDATED On April 9th, 2019
+This Article Is About Credit In Mortgage Process: Credit Scores Versus Credit Report

 Credit In Mortgage Process is probably one of the most important factors when it comes to residential home mortgages.
 There are two ways mortgage lenders view credit:

 - Borrowers need to meet minimum credit score requirements

-- Mortgage Lenders will review the overall payment history listed on credit report
+- Mortgage Lenders will review the overall payment history listed on the credit report

 - Special emphasis will be placed on payment history for the past 12 months

 - Special emphasis will be placed on late payments after bankruptcy, deed in lieu of foreclosure, foreclosure, short sale